Google Docs Connector

 key: googleDocsOauth2All requests to the Google Docs API must be authorized by an authenticated user.

-The details of the authorization process, or "flow," for OAuth 2.0 vary somewhat depending on what kind of application you're writing.
-The following general process applies to all application types:
+The details of the authorization process, or "flow," for OAuth 2.0 vary somewhat depending on the kind of application being built.
+The following general process applies to all application types.

-- Fill out the OAuth consent screen with an app name (your company or product's name), support email, app logo, domain, etc.
+- Fill out the OAuth consent screen with an app name (a company or product name), support email, app logo, domain, etc.

-- Select Add Or Remove scopes, search Content API for Shopping, and check the boxes for the following scopes
+- Select Add Or Remove Scopes and check the boxes for the scopes the integration requires (see the Google Docs API authorization documentation for available scopes).

-https://oauth2.prismatic.io/callback- Take note of the Client ID and Client Secret that are generated, as you will enter them for authentication.
+https://oauth2.prismatic.io/callback - Take note of the Client ID and Client Secret that are generated, as they are entered during authentication.

 App Verification